Black Friday Sale: 50% off all plans for new accounts!

 Sequential and parallel deployments

-Sequential will deploy to each server in turn, whereas parallel will deploy to each server at the same time (up to 3 at once), ensuring that each step is completed on all servers before moving onto the next step.
+Sequential will deploy to each server in turn, whereas parallel will deploy to each server at the same time (up to X servers, depending on your subscription tier), ensuring that each step is completed on all servers before moving onto the next step.

 Therefore, when using atomic deployments with a server group it is strongly recommended that you use the parallel strategy.